opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 !!!
 Workflow

-    1. Open the project dashboard via the web page and select the **Settings** menu.
+    1. Open the project overview via the web page and select the **Settings** menu.
     2. Scroll to the actions zone and select **"Transfer ownership of this project"**.
     3. Select your target organization destination from the lookup selection drop-down.
     4. Type the requested text confirmation exactly as written into the confirmation popup dialog box and click **Transfer project**.